machingclee/machingclee.github.io/static/media/432-tauri-application.185469da.md

   output   = "../src/prisma.rs"
 }
 ```
-As long as we understand what is the generated sql migration script doing, it is no harm to let the framework generate it.
+As long as we understand what is the auto-generated sql migration script doing, it is no harm to let the framework generate it.
 We can even ***refine*** the sql to match what we need.

-Now let's translate the diagram drawn in section [#schema_diagram] into a schema definition:
+Let's translate the diagram drawn in section [#schema_diagram] into a schema definition:

 ```prisma-5